 12. Schedule For The Week

-While you are creating your schedule, don’t forget to think about who you can delegate to do things.
+While creating your schedule, don’t forget to think about who you can delegate to do things.
 Thanksgiving is not a one-person job!

 If you pick up a fresh turkey from the butcher or farmer, you can store it in the freezer for the week.
+(See my guide to freezing turkey for instructions).
 Store-bought turkeys will already be frozen.

 In addition to the turkey, you can also pick up food items that will stay fresh for a week.
 This includes hearty vegetables like potatoes, carrots, and other root vegetables.